EjuMir/GoBook/README.md

 6 --> Categories are statically selected so that no one can try to create a new category 7 --> you can also update the book's details in the update page section 8 --> You can add new books as well
+9 --> Manager Dashboard ->
+  - tracking all books
+  - adding books
+  - deleting books
+  - reminder to the receiver